Magnitude homology of enriched categories and metric spaces: Introduction

-This is very abstract and general, but if we unwind it explicitly in the case of finite metric spaces we obtain a calculable algebraic invariant defined using $\R$-graded chain complexes.
-We have only started to investigate what information is contained by the magnitude homology of a metric space, but initial indications are encouraging.
-For instance, $\hmag_1(X)=0$ if and only if $X$ is \emph{Menger convex}, i.e.\ for any two distinct points there is another point strictly between them.
+This is very abstract and general, but if we unwind it explicitly in the case of metric spaces we obtain a calculable algebraic invariant defined using $\R$-graded chain complexes.
+Here we take only the first steps in investigating what information is contained in the magnitude homology of a metric space; but since the first appearance of this work as a preprint, other authors have built on it to obtain more sophisticated results.
+(See the works cited at the start of section~\ref{sec:geo-met} and in section~\ref{sec:open-problems}.)
+We show, for instance, that $\hmag_1(X)=0$ if and only if $X$ is \emph{Menger convex}, i.e.\ for any two distinct points there is another point strictly between them.
 In particular, this implies that a closed subset $X\subseteq \mathbb{R}^n$ satisfies $\hmag_1(X)=0$ if and only if it is convex in the usual sense.
 The meaning of $\hmag_n$ for $n>1$ is less clear, but for instance $\hmag_2$ seems to tell us something about the \emph{non-uniqueness} of geodesics connecting pairs of distinct points.

-We begin by recalling the notion of magnitude in \cref{sec:mag} and the definition of Hochschild homology in \cref{sec:hh}.
-Then in \cref{sec:hmag} we give the general definition of magnitude homology, and in \cref{sec:euler-char} we define the Euler characteristic functions through which we expect the magnitude homology to determine the magnitude.
-The main result, that this indeed happens under appropriate conditions, is proven in \cref{sec:hh-hmag}.
-We conclude by computing some magnitude homology groups of metric spaces in \cref{sec:hmag-metric}, and mentioning some open questions in \cref{sec:open-problems}.
+We begin by recalling the notion of magnitude in \cref{sec:mag}.
+In \cref{sec:met} we describe explicitly and concretely the case of primary interest, namely the magnitude homology of metric spaces; and in \cref{sec:geo-met} we give some preliminary geometric interpretation of it.
+Then in \cref{sec:hmag} we generalize to magnitude homology of any suitable enriched category.
+In \cref{sec:rk-chi} we study ranks and Euler characteristics abstractly, enabling us to prove in \cref{sec:categ} the basic result that this general kind of magnitude homology is indeed a categorification of the magnitude.
+We conclude with some open questions in \cref{sec:open-problems}.

-The theory of magnitude homology was largely developed on the $n$-Category Caf\'{e} blog.
-We would like to thank all the participants in this conversation; in particular, Richard Williamson contributed some important insights leading to homotopy invariance (\cref{thm:hmag-adj-invar}) and the connection with Hochschild homology, while Beno\^{i}t Jubin corrected \cref{defn:4cuts,eg:trees}.
-The first author also thanks Aaron Greenspan for helpful conversations.
+\paragraph*{Acknowledgments} The theory of magnitude homology of enriched categories and metric spaces was largely developed on the $n$-Category Caf\'{e} blog.
+We would like to thank all the participants in this conversation; in particular, Richard Williamson contributed some important insights leading to homotopy invariance (Corollary~\ref{thm:hmag-adj-invar}) and the connection with Hochschild homology, while Beno\^{i}t Jubin corrected Definition~\ref{defn:4cuts} and Example~\ref{eg:trees}.
+The first author thanks Aaron Greenspan, Richard Hepworth, Emily Roff and Simon Willerton for helpful conversations.
+We would also like to thank the referee, whose suggestions we believe made the paper much more readable.